sayali41/CODSOFT/README.md

   - Animated buttons and fading results
   - Beautiful UI with hover effects
 - **How It Works**: Click a choice (Rock, Paper, Scissors), and the game determines the winner with smooth animations.

+## Task 5: Contact Book
+- **Tech Used**: Python, Tkinter, JSON
+- **Features**:
+  - Add, search, update, and delete contacts
+  - Store contacts with Name, Phone, Email, and Address
+  - Contacts are saved in a file for later use
+- **How It Works**: Users enter contact details and manage them through a simple GUI.